berestovskyy/prefs/macOS-Mojave.md

 * Open a new window: `Command + N`
 * View > Show Tab Bar

+To show link URL:

+* View > Show Status Bar

-The option will persist across the Safari reloads.
+The options will persist across the Safari reloads.

 Dictionary Preferences
 ----------------------